 A: The staff have not been told to look for new jobs.
 Staff have received a briefing on the public consultation, as have their Trade Union representatives.
-Depending on the option approved, subject to consultation, at the Cabinet meeting in Summer 2025, there may be staffing implications, which would be subject to staff consultation at this point.
+Depending on the option approved, subject to consultation, at the Cabinet meeting in September 2025, any staffing implications, which would be subject to staff consultation at this point.